denten-books/plain-text/1-metaphor.md

 naive end-users might rely on metaphors drawn from more distant knowledge domains, e.g. on what they have already learned about electric typewriters.
 The implications of this proposal are simple and direct.
-If people employ metaphors in learning about computing systems, [MISSING WORD] of those systems should anticipate and support likely metaphorical constructions to increase the ease of learning and using the system [@carroll_metaphor_1982, 107-108]."
+If people employ metaphors in learning about computing systems, the designers of those systems should anticipate and support likely metaphorical constructions to increase the ease of learning and using the system [@carroll_metaphor_1982, 107-108]."